We’re Committed to Safer Gambling

 Patron Liaison Managers

 At The Star, each property has a designated Patron Liaison Manager (PLM) who provides on-going support to guests and team members.
 The PLM can provide information on gambling help services, community groups, or referrals in an effort to assist our guests who may be experiencing gambling related problems.
 PLMs also manage the conduct of the Responsible Gambling Program at the property level.
-If you need to talk with our team, they can be contact on:
+If you need to talk with our team, they can be contacted on:

 Guest Support Managers